vsch/laravel-translation-manager/readme.md

 This way, translations can be saved in git history and no overhead is introduced in production.

 ![Translator Page ](https://raw.githubusercontent.com/vsch/laravel-translation-manager/master/images/ScreenShot_main.png)

-<a id="NewFeatures"></a>
-#### New Features

-- translation manager web-interface is localized.
-Current version has English and Russian.
-- allows in-database translations to override the translations in files.
-- publishing translations on production systems run where updating translation files would only update a single server, can be configured to use the cache for serving up the modified translations
-- Translation service can be put into 'in place edit' mode that enables editing of translations where they appear on the page.
-  - this eliminates the need to peruse code to find the translation group/key combination that is used for the resulting string and then looking for it in the translation files or in the web interface.
-Simply enable in-place editign mode and click on the string you wish to edit.
-  - This may require some editing of view files to handle: string values that should not be links because they are not shown or are used for HTML attribute values, `<button>` contents that don't display links and other edge cases.
-- changes to database translations that have not been published show a difference between previously published/imported translations and current unpublished changes.
-- soft delete of translations that are not physically deleted from the database until translations are published.
-- translation page has a dash board view showing all unpublished changes, missing translations and deleted translations.
-- handling of translation files in nested directories under `lang/` and package translations under `lang/packages` to allow managing package translation overrides.
-- missing translation key logging that can be used in a production environment by setting 1 of N sessions to actually log missing translations.
-Since checking for missing translation requires hitting the database for every translation, it can be a heavy load on the DB server.
-This configuration setting allows randomly selecting 1 of N user sessions to be marked as checking for missing translations allowing the benefit of finding missing translations while reducing the load burden on the server.
-- in place edit mode inside the search dialog to allow editing of translation in the search result.
-- extra buttons added to the bootstrap x-edit component for frequent operations:
-  - change case of translation or selection within translation: lowercase, first cap
-  - create plural forms for use in `choice()`, currently English is automatically created and Russian will do its best by using Yandex translator to derrive the plural forms.

 ## Installation